 Sifu Allison Valencia

 I teach because I enjoy inspiring others on their journey to becoming a martial artist.

 I really enjoy working with the kids and helping them to be their best.
 They're all so awesome and make being a Sifu so much fun for me.

 I enjoy seeing students, youth and adults, learn and develop into well-rounded martial artists.
 It's more than punching and kicking.
 It’s respect, honor, hard work, and tradition!
 I enjoy motivating and driving others stay fit for life!
 It's a personal interest of mine too.

-From our start in 2010 (formerly known as Shir Martial Arts), we have catered to families and individuals who want to better themselves through martial arts.
+From our start in 2010, we have catered to families and individuals who want to better themselves through martial arts.
 It’s very important for us to contribute to our community as we stay involved by sponsoring and participating in local events.

 Our base style is Kajukenbo, a hybrid martial art, which incorporates a mixture of striking, blocking, kicking, stand-up and ground combat, choreographed forms, and self-defense.
 The style borrows from other martial arts such as karate, judo, jujitsu, kenpo, and boxing.
 This style was developed by five martial artists, being officially founded in Oahu, Hawaii in 1947.
 We practice a modified version of our base style to best serve the students and families we teach, while still keeping the values & philosophies that tie us with traditions of the past.